DSLR Booth vs Darkroom: Template Setup Compared

 - Save as a preset for quick reuse

-How it works (PSD/built-in editor method):
+How it works (XBDR method):

 - Save the complete layout as a reusable preset